310mc/https-310mc.github.io-tl/source/_posts/ninja_clan/its_all_over.md

 {% endbubble %}

 {% bubble Mao frown %}
-Mrmm… To be clear, this isn’t only about the Ninja Association.
+Mmm… To be clear, this isn’t only about the Ninja Association.

 The Club Committee was discussing the maintenance of all the clubs with very few members, or no newcomers at all.